 Don't overexert yourself while hiking or exploring Yellowstone trails and mountains.
 This seems obvious, but many people try to rush their way through a climb or hike because they're excited about reaching their destination or making it back down before dark.
 The best thing you can do for yourself is take your time and make sure that your body has time to adjust before pushing yourself too hard.

 When you go from sea level up into the mountains, your body must adjust physically and mentally to the change in elevation — this process takes time.
 The best way to prevent altitude sickness is by not rushing acclimation.
-For example, if you fly into Bozeman Yellowstone International Airport, staying a night in Bozeman at 4,793 feet altitude can help body adjust before heading to Yellowstone.
+For example, if you fly into Bozeman Yellowstone International Airport, staying a night in Bozeman at 4,793 feet altitude can help your body adjust before heading to Yellowstone.

 Also pay attention to how you feel, if you start feeling sick or dizzy at any point during your Yellowstone visit, slow down and rest.
 In fact, ample sleep is also utmost important to help your body adjust as well.